sarichardson-nv/bench_cublas_opt/README.md

 ## Updates

+# 15-8-25
+I add a large number of new benchmarks to tease out some of the performance characteristics for larger matrices.

 # 20-6-25
 I added two new benchmarks with the additional "nocoal" suffix, that do not make use of shared memory to efficiently load the matrix data using coalesced loads.
 These are obviously slower.
 I also spotted a mistake in the